Gastroenteritis - Medical Condition

 You should also contact your doctor if the following symptoms are present:

 The symptoms are the telltale signs of viral gastroenteritis in adults and older children.
-Your doctor will ask questions about your symptoms and the length of time you have been experiencing them.
+Your doctor will ask questions about your symptoms, any recent travel, and the length of time you have been experiencing symptoms.
+They may ask if you’ve recently been in the hospital or used antibiotics.

 Stool testing is done in certain circumstances when the doctor suspects something other than viral gastroenteritis, such as food poisoning.
 For food poisoning, it is important to pinpoint the likely offender so that others do not become sick from the same food or water.

-Washing hands frequently provides the best defence against the norovirus.
+Washing hands frequently provides the best defence against the virus.
 This is because exposure to even a small amount of the virus is enough to make you sick.
-Also, the virus can survive on inanimate objects (such as bathroom sinks, toilets, and doorknobs) and food for extended periods of time – perhaps as long as 12 days.
+Also, the virus can survive on inanimate objects (such as bathroom sinks, toilets, and doorknobs) and food for extended periods of time – perhaps as long as several days.

 Wash your hands before and after handling food or food utensils, and after using the toilet, caring for the sick, changing diapers, handling garbage, using the phone, shaking hands, or playing with pets.